5 SaaS benchmark types you should know for 2025

 By now, you should have a deeper understanding of the importance of SaaS benchmarks.
 They help to assess your company's performance, inform strategic planning, and attract investors.

-However, it's key to remember that these SaaS industry benchmarks are influenced by various factors.
+However, it's key to remember that these SaaS metric benchmarks are influenced by various factors.
 One of the most critical is how effectively SaaS businesses manage their billing.
 An effective billing process is key for reducing friction and minimizing revenue leakage.

 Orb solves billing for SaaS businesses.
 The goal?
 Help unlock your full revenue potential.